gerkenv/notes/js/ES6.md

 Variables declared with _let_ and _const_ eliminate this specific issue of hoisting because they’re scoped to the block, not to the function.
 Previously, when you used _var_, variables were either scoped globally or locally to an entire function scope.

-Output:
-ReferenceError: freezing is not defined
+> ReferenceError: freezing is not defined

 #### 6.4 Template literals